-Note: A version of the activity used in this lesson was presented at the 2018 Southern States Communication Association Conference.
+Note: A version of the activity used in the face-to-face version of this lesson was presented at the 2018 Southern States Communication Association Conference.
 See it here!

 - Public Speaking